taplytics/Taplytics-Android-SDK/PUSH.md

 ## 3. Resetting Users

 Sometimes, it may be useful to reset an app user for push notifications.
-For instance, if a user is logged out in your app, it may be desirable for them to no longer receive push notifications.
+For instance, if a user is logged out in your app, you may want them to stop receiving push notifications.
 If you wish to turn off push notifications for an app user, it can be done as such:

 ```java
 TaplyticsResetUserListener listener = new TaplyticsResetUserListener() {